wierkstudio/envpress/README.md

 A PHP package streamlining the configuration of modern and secure WordPress instances using a standard set of environment variables.

+## Key Features

+- Designed for [Composer](https://getcomposer.org/) based WordPress setups (e.g. [Bedrock](https://roots.io/bedrock/))
+- Static wp-config.php
+- Load environment variables from .env files with [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv)
+- Gather facts from trusted proxies (e.g. Load Balancers)
+- Attach [backing services](https://www.12factor.net/backing-services) using URLs (e.g. MySQL, SMTP)
+- Configure [Multisite Networks](https://wordpress.org/documentation/article/create-a-network/) using environment variables
+- Use feature flags to disable native WordPress features (e.g. comments, oEmbed)
+- Harden WordPress: Disable file modifications, XML-RPC, and pingbacks, hide exact version

 ## Motivation

 The standard setup of WordPress involves maintaining a wp-config.php file for setting basic configuration options, such as paths, the database connection, and security salts.
 Except for the actual configuration values, the source code of this file is repeated for each instance with little to no variation.
 Other common configurations, such as SMTP server credentials and disabling XML-RPC, must be handled separately, far away from wp-config.php, in a custom (child) theme or using multiple third-party plugins.

 This package is designed to simplify the configuration process and lessen the maintenance workload for the majority of WordPress instances.
 It relies on a standard set of environment variables (see list below), rather than boilerplate PHP code, to configure an instance.

-## Key Features

-- Designed for [Composer](https://getcomposer.org/) based WordPress setups (e.g. [Bedrock](https://roots.io/bedrock/))
-- Static wp-config.php
-- Load environment variables from .env files with [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv)
-- Gather facts from trusted proxies (e.g. Load Balancers)
-- Configure [Multisite Networks](https://wordpress.org/documentation/article/create-a-network/) and [fix paths](https://core.trac.wordpress.org/ticket/36507) when installing WordPress in a custom subdirectory
-- Outgoing mail configuration (SMTP server credentials, sender details)
-- Disable file modifications by WordPress and its built-in file editor
-- Harden WordPress: Disable XML-RPC and pingbacks, hide exact version
-- Use flags to disable native WordPress features like comments or oEmbed

 ## Getting Started